-It is important to note that in view of the limited hostel accommodation, the candidates should clearly understand that the grant of admission to a full-time programme of study in the University
+Important Note: In view of the limited hostel accommodation, the candidates should clearly understand that the grant of admission to a full-time programme of study in the University

 - a.
-Would not ensure allotment of hostel accommodation - b.
-Accommodation will be offered to the eligible applicant's subject to availability - c.
-Candidates admitted to Part-Time programmes of study are not eligible for hostel accommodation - d.
-No request for out of turn allotment of hostel on medical ground will be entertained. - 1 All selected students who need Hostel/Dormitory accommodation will be required to apply in the prescribed application form obtainable from the Office of the Dean of Students.
-Admission in the Hostel/Dormitory is in accordance with the Hostel Points and Rank in his/her respective category.
-The last date for receipt of application form for hostel allotment will be the last date of admission. - 2 The reservation, hostel allotment (Priority) and reservation/concession/exemption in hostel fee etc. to SC/ST/PWD/OBC (Non-creamy layer)/EWS are as per University rules. - 3 The criteria for allotment of hostel accommodation by the University is as under:
+Would not ensure allotment of hostel accommodation. - b.
+Accommodation will be offered to the eligible applicant's subject to availability of seats. - c.
+Candidates admitted to Part-Time programmes of study are not eligible for hostel accommodation. - d.
+No request for out of turn allotment of hostel on medical ground will be entertained. - e.
+All selected regular student under P-I, P-II category who need hostel/Dormitory Accommodation will be required to apply in the prescribed, application (Pre-enrolment) form.
+Admission in the Hostel/Dormitory is in accordance with the Hostel points and Rank in his/her respective category. - f.
+The reservation hostel allotment (Priority) and reservation/concession/exemption in hostel fee etc. to SC/ST/PWD/OBC (Noncreamy layer)/EWS are as per University rules. - g.
+The merit for hostel allotment will be done through Hostel Allotment Software on the basis of Hostel points/Hostel rank system rather than his/her higher qualification and admission rank. - h.
+The gap year will be counted from the year of passing of qualifying degree for the said course.
+Student having more than 5 years of gap from the qualifying degree will not be considered for hostel allotment as they come under P-III category.
+However, PWD student in P-III category having more than 80% disability will be considered for the allotment.

-First Priority (P-I)
+The criteria for allotment of hostel accommodation by the University is as under:

-a.
-Students admitted to full-time programs in the current year, who have passed their qualifying examinations from places outside Delhi and are not resident of Delhi except clause mentioned in P-II category and those who are admitted to a program at a level at which the student already has a degree or has pursued/taken admission in any institute/studying in JNU at the same level with hostel accommodation.
+FirstPriority (P-I)

-b.
-Students who are not from NCT of Delhi but have passed their qualifying examinations from Delhi and stayed in recognized University/College hostel, subject to their furnishing documentary evidence from the Head of the Institution regarding the details of their stay.
+- a.
+Students admitted to full-time programs in the current year, who have passed their qualifying examinations from places outside Delhi and are not resident of Delhi except clause mentioned in P-II category and those who are admitted to a program at a - level at which the student already has a degree or has pursued/taken admission in any institute/studying in JNU at the same level with hostel accommodation.

-c.
+- b.
+Students who are not from NCT of Delhi but have passed their qualifying examinations from Delhi and stayed in recognized University/College hostel, subject to their furnishing documentary evidence from the Head of the Institution regarding the details of their stay. - c.
 Students who have passed their qualifying examinations from Delhi by making their own private arrangement for accommodation, but at the same time do not have their family/official residence of parents in Delhi, provided they submit satisfactory proof such as address proof and other related documents, as approved by IHA which shows that they belong to other states and do not have any residential property in Delhi.